mattykakesmakes/mattykakesmakes-website/content/blog/minimum-resolution.md

 | Graphics or design | 29.7 |
 | Programming | 16.4 |

-However, I think it is safe to assume the largest change to these numbers over the last 20 years would be due to the addition of virtural meetings like [Zoom](https://www.zoom.com/) and [Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software).
+I think it is safe to assume the largest change to these numbers in the last 20 years would be due to the rise in popularity of virtural meetings like [Zoom](https://www.zoom.com/) and [Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software).
 If treating them like physical meetings and removing them from a more recent dataset I speculate the numbers would be largely the same with general computing dominating the landscape.

-## Most Efficient Size
+## Equipment Configuration
+Two factors that greatly influence what resolution to support

 ultrawide vs dual setup and how ultrawide can be partitioned into two or three smaller screens (for size consideration.
 Look at samsung article on this one).
 But would follow the same trend in reducing virtual size if considering 3 monitors  [Samsung](https://www.samsung.com/us/monitors/monitor-buying-guide/best-monitor-size), [Lenovo](https://www.lenovo.com/us/en/glossary/how-big-is-my-monitor), talk about this in the part about how individual screen size shrinks

+If you expect your software to be used on a multi screen setup, size down.

 ## Accounting for Scale Factor

 ## Conclusion
+When IT and administrative departments budget for equipment, they typically aim to balance cost and productivity -- maximizing their return on investment. --- tie in why the research backs up what the manufacturers recommend in from their experience in the market and the BOL data